The Teradata Transient Journal

-As a user, we have no access to the transient journal.
-The table is located in the DBC database.
-But we must ensure that there is always enough permanent space in the DBC database to avoid system-level errors.
+Users do not have access to the transient journal, which is located in the DBC database.
+Ensuring sufficient permanent space in the DBC database is essential to prevent system-level errors.

-Base table rows are always together with their transient journal rows at the same AMP.
-The distribution of the rows is done as usual by the hashing algorithm.
+Table rows and their associated transient journal rows are consistently located on the same AMP.
+The distribution of these rows follows the customary hashing algorithm.

-Of course, using the transient journal negatively impacts performance.
-Therefore, Teradata has techniques to minimize journaling and bypass the row-by-row logging mechanism.
+The utilization of the transient journal has a negative impact on performance.
+Teradata, however, employs techniques to mitigate journaling and circumvent the row-by-row logging mechanism.

 INSERT into an empty table.